Access mat: Composite

 composite mats are constructed of multiple materials, to improve the strength or durability of the mat.
 They can be more expensive upfront, but as they have a much longer lifespan than wooden mats they can be more cost-efficient.
 Higher quality versions of the composite mat will include anti-static and/or UV protection additives to prevent the formation of sparks from static electricity and to prevent cracking, physical breakdown & fading of the mat.
+For the general topic, see Composite mat.
+Composite mats can be non-permeable and sealed in design which prevents contamination or the carry of invasive species.
 Composite mats feature a variety of connection mechanisms, from complicated systems that use small parts and specialized tools to large aluminum cam lock systems.

 Composite mats range in size from 4’ x 4’ to 8’ x 14’.
 It is commonly thought that bigger is better with access mats, but it is important that the mats can be shipped by standard means.
 7.5’ x 14’ composite mats, for example, will fit into an ISO container.

 Examples of composite materials used in access matting include: